-- 104. Regarding a neighbourhood plan review the Parish Council may feel it is necessary to review the plan after say 5 years of it being adopted due to a number of reasons.
-This could include: - The introduction of new planning reforms such as through the Levelling Up and Regeneration Bill; - The introduction of new Local Plan policies which need to be considered; - New evidence emerging which highlights changes within Lingwood and Burlingham; - Current policies not working as effectively as first envisaged. - 105.
+- 142. Regarding a neighbourhood plan review the Parish Council may feel it is necessary to review the plan after say 5 years of it being adopted due to a number of reasons.
+This could include: - The introduction of new planning reforms such as through the Levelling Up and Regeneration Bill; - The introduction of new Local Plan policies which need to be considered; - New evidence emerging which highlights changes within Lingwood and Burlingham; - Current policies not working as effectively as first envisaged. - 143.
 The Parish Council will consider reviewing the plan when monitoring the effectiveness of individual policies and changes like the reasons set out above.
-The monitoring of policies will be considered on an annual basis and a decision can be made if a review is needed from this action. - 106.
+The monitoring of policies will be considered on an annual basis and a decision can be made if a review is needed from this action. - 144.
 The table below sets out the community actions and relevant partnership/stakeholders for delivery.
 The community actions and the implementation of these will be reviewed annually as well to monitor working relationships and necessary changes.

-Community Action Relevant Stakeholders/Partners Community Action 1: Local Action to Encourage Wildlife Local community including businesses and landowners.
-The Parish Council will work with the local community to encourage action to enhance Wildlife charities
+Community Action Relevant Stakeholders/Partners Community Action 1: Local Action to Local community including Encourage Wildlife businesses and landowners.
+Wildlife charities